jodyomar/telegram-bot-stub/README.md

 ## MongoDB
-For using DB you need call method `myBot.setUserCollection(<MongoDBCollection>)`. index.js file will looks like this:
+For using DB you need to call method `myBot.setUserCollection(<MongoDBCollection>)`. index.js file will looks like this:
 ```js
 var MongoClient = require('mongodb').MongoClient;
 var path = require('path'),